MarvinTheParanoid/ThematicAnalysis/README.md

 ## Approach

+Before diving into the methods, I want to acknowledge that the themes extracted do not match the format provided in the example.
+Arguably, the initial codes are similar to what is expected, but I chose to focus on extracting general themes (instead of themes per row) as I found it more interesting.

-I approached this problem in 3 main ways:
+I approached this problem in three main ways:

 - **Single Prompt**: This method works well, which is not surprising given that it's essentially a summarization problem.
 It leverages the strengths of language models in condensing information into coherent themes.
 This still needs some iteration, and some changes to help it work with larger datasets.